davidbaraff/OpenTimelineIO-Swift-Bindings/Examples/README.md

 Instructions
 ============

-Please see src/swift-opentimelineio/README.md for instructions on using this example.
+Please see the top-level Readme file instructions on using this example.